isomerpages/enterprisesg-switch/pages/SWITCH Platform.md

 description: ""
 ---
 ## **What is on the SWITCH Platform?**
-The SWITCH Community Platform has live and on-demand innovation-centric sessions features in our year-long innovation programme throughout the year.
+The SWITCH Community Platform has networking opportunities with the global innovation community to engage through a series of webinars that share knowledge.

-The SWITCH Community Platform allows you to network with the global innovation community, and engage through a series of webinars that share knowledge.
-The global innovation system also has corporate programmes for year-round networking opportunities.
+We have live and on-demand innovation-centric sessions features in our year-long innovation programme.
+Videos-on-demand that reminisce the flagship event of SWITCH 2022 is available too!

 ### **Year-long innovation Programme**